zzhheloise/Time-aware-LM/README.md

 (2) Can T5 models with parallel LoRAs and LoRA-future perform better on predicting future utterance?
 How to design LoRA-future to tame the model to predict future utterance?
 Moreover, can LoRA-future help T5 model perform better on future closed-book questions?

+Aim (2) relates our belief that the evolution of language is continuous as time goes.
+So LMs that have seen some 5-years-later facts may be better at predicting 10-years-later utterance, compared with those only seeing 2-years-later facts.
+However, we should be aware that some facts, for example, only change once every 5 years and stay unchanged for the another 5 years.
+We need to find a way of control this variance.

 ## Dataset

 Include WMT News Crawl Dataset, TempLAMA and InvariateLAMA.
 See `\data\README.md` for details